 LN.
-No 12 dated 23rd June, 2008 29.
-Motor vehicles specially designed for refuse/garbage collection and disposal imported or purchased by local authorities or persons contracted by local authorities to collect refuse/ garbage
+No 12 dated 23rd June, 2008

+29. Motor vehicles specially designed for refuse/garbage collection and disposal imported or purchased by local authorities or persons contracted by local authorities to collect refuse/garbage

 L.N.
-No. 10 dated 1st July 2009 L.N.
-No 31 of 26th November 2009 and L.N.
-No. 26 of 30th June 2012
+No. 10 dated 1st July 2009 , L.N.
+No 31 of 26th November 2009, L.N.
+No. 26 of 30th June 2012 L.N.
+No. 83 dated July 1, 2017

-30. Machinery, Spares and Inputs for Direct use in Oil, Gas and Geothermal Exploration
+30. Machinery, Spares and Inputs for Direct use in Oil, Gas and Geothermal Exploration, Development and Distribution

-- (a) Machinery and inputs, but not including motor vehicles, imported by a licensed company for direct and exclusive use in oil, gas or geothermal exploration and development upon recommendation by a competent authority of a Partner State - (b) Machinery and spare parts thereof used in mining imported by licensed mining companies
+- (a) Machinery and inputs, but not including motor vehicles, imported by a licensed company for direct and exclusive use in oil, gas or geothermal exploration, development and distribution upon recommendation by a competent authority of a Partner State - (b) Machinery and spare parts thereof used in mining imported by licensed mining companies